ROSEN, A LEADING LAW FIRM, Encourages Credit Acceptance Corporation Investors to Inquire About Securities Class Action Investigation – CACC

-/EIN News/ -- NEW YORK, March 25, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Credit Acceptance Corporation (NASDAQ: CACC) resulting from allegations that Credit Acceptance may have issued materially misleading business information to the investing public.
+NEW YORK, March 25, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Credit Acceptance Corporation CACC resulting from allegations that Credit Acceptance may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Credit Acceptance securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.